RakeshRapalli6/4883-Software-Tools/Assignments/A06/README.md

 ## Lists:

-- Lists: Within each board, you can create lists to categorize tasks or stages of a project.
+- Within each board, you can create lists to categorize tasks or stages of a project.
 Common lists could be "To Do," "In Progress," and "Done."

 - You can as many lists within the board you are currently in based on your project.